ShaoXiang23/CLIP_Hand_Demo/README.md

 # CLIP_Hand_Demo

+:loudspeaker: **Update (11/04/2023):** Release the evaluation code on FreiHAND datasets.
+Stay tuned for more updates. :tada:

 :loudspeaker: **Update (10/09/2023):** Our paper "CLIP-Hand3D: Exploiting 3D Hand Pose Estimation via Context-Aware Prompting" has been accepted at **ACM MM 2023**!
 Stay tuned for more updates. :tada:

 <p align="middle">